fangq/mmc/mmc/trunk/README.txt

 the latest iso2mesh toolbox when running all the build-in examples in MMC.

-We will soon develop a massively-parallel version of MMC by porting this code to CUDA and OpenCL.
-This is expected to produce a hundreds or even thousands fold of acceleration in speed as we had observed with the GPU-accelerated Monte Carlo code (Monte Carlo eXtreme, or MCX [2]), developed by the same author.
+We are currently working on a massively-parallel version of MMC by porting this code to CUDA and OpenCL.
+This is expected to produce a hundreds or even a thousand fold of acceleration in speed, similar to what we had observed with the GPU-accelerated Monte Carlo code (Monte Carlo eXtreme, or MCX [2]).

 MMC is a partial but evolving implementation of the mesh-based Monte Carlo method (MMCM).
 MMCM describes simulating photon transport